Updated June 2025

 The Government of Alberta (GoA) enacted the Geothermal Resource Development Act (GRDA) in December 2021.
 The GRDA establishes a regulatory framework administered by the Alberta Energy Regulator (AER) for the responsible development of geothermal resources and related wells and facilities in Alberta.
 The GRDA covers deep geothermal resources occurring below the base of groundwater protection, while shallow geo-exchanges remain regulated by Alberta Environment and Protected Areas.

 In June and August 2022, the GoA released the Geothermal Resource Development Rules (GRDR), and the AER released Directive 089: Geothermal Resource Development.
-Effective August 15, 2022, the GRDR and Directive 089 set out the conditions and requirements for industry to develop geothermal resources from project initiation to closure.
+Effective August 15, 2022, the GRDR and effective February 7, 2025, the updated Directive 089 set out the conditions and requirements for industry to develop geothermal resources from project initiation to closure, including new provisions for converting oil and gas wells to geothermal wells and extending the Licensee Management Program to include geothermal developments.

 Alberta and Federal Incentive Programs Relating to Geothermal